shapeoko/Docs/content/electronics.md

 Load up a Communication / Control program and use its jog functionality to test each Axis.
 For the Universal GcodeSender, this would typically involve opening the connection on the correct COM port, switching to the "Machine Control" tab, then using the buttons to move the X, Y, and Z axes.

+As viewed with the shaft pointing toward you, when moving the respective axis in the positive direction, the motors of a Shapeoko 2 should turn counterclockwise with the exception of the
+Y-axis right motor which should turn clockwise.

+Note that once the machine is assembled, the positive direction for X is right, for Y it's away from you, and for Z it's up.

 ###Go For a Spin###

 Z-Axis.
 Note that when testing, the Z-axis should turn for a longer duration than the other axes since the screw requires more revolutions to move a given distance than the belts used on the X- and Y-axes.
+With the standard drive (M8 on Z, 20-tooth GT2 on X and Y), for the same distance travelled, the Z motor turns 32 times more than the X and Y motors.

 ###Another Spin###

-X-Axis --- the X- and Y-axis should move fort the same duration for a given degree of movement.
+X-Axis --- the X- and Y-axis should move for the same duration for a given degree of movement.

 ###And a Final Spin###

 Y-Axis --- make certain that the two motors for the Y-axis are rotating in opposite directions.

+---

 Once everything has been successfully tested you should dismantle at least the terminal block connections and carefully set everything aside until it's needed.